 Students who have been granted admission to the GSBS are expected to register for course work whether or not they contemplate degree work.
-Failure to register in the term for which admission is granted requires the student to reapply for admission.
+Failure to register in the term for which admission is granted will require the student to reapply for admission.
 Registration information is provided during new student orientation prior to the beginning of the Fall semester.
-Graduate students are permitted to register at any time beginning with the first day of advance registration.
-Advance registration usually begins in April for the summer and fall sessions and in November for the spring semester.
+Graduate students are permitted to register at any time beginning the first day of advance registration.
+Advance registration usually begins in April for the Summer and Fall semesters, and in November for the Spring semester.
 Online registration is available to all admitted students.
 Instructions for registration and add-drop procedures can be found on the registrar's website.
 Students applying for a doctoral degree in the Biomedical Sciences program may apply to a specific concentration, or they may apply as undeclared.
 Undeclared students must select a concentration by the end of their first Spring semester.
-Currently, the undeclared option is not available for masters students.
+Currently, the undeclared option is not available for master's students.

 Core Curriculum.
-The Graduate School of Biomedical Sciences implemented a one-semester core curriculum for Ph.D. students in the fall of 2011.
+The Graduate School of Biomedical Sciences has a one-semester core curriculum for Ph.D. students.
 This curriculum was designed to give all GSBS students a unified and coordinated foundation that would serve as a basis for further study in individual disciplines within the biomedical sciences.
 This curriculum is designed to accommodate both undeclared students and students who have declared interests in specific concentrations.
 Core curriculum courses will be taken during the first semester of the first year, and include Molecules, Cells, Genes, Biomedical Seminar Series, and Introduction to Biomedical Research.
 Additionally, GSBS students are required to complete a course in ethics (GSBS 5101, Responsible Conduct in Research) in the second semester.
-The Pharmaceutical Sciences program in Amarillo has a separate core curriculum requirement for the M.S. and Ph.D. students, and therefore is not affected by the policies outlined here.
+The Pharmaceutical Sciences program in Amarillo has separate curriculum requirements, and therefore is not affected by the policies outlined here.
 For more information please see the Core Curriculum Policy.